 A low quality power supply unit can lead to ground loop noise, particularly on laptops.
-Disconnect your computer from your power suppy so that it runs on AC power and verify if this resolves the issue.
+Disconnect your computer from your power supply so that it runs on battery power and verify if this resolves the issue.
 If you are going to use a replacement power supply unit, make sure that its specifications meet the ones required by your computer in order to avoid permanent damage.

 Shared Power Outlet